 Click on your avatar which is on the upper right hand corner of the screen.
 Click “Edit Profile”.
 A drop down menu of your gender, age, and party affiliation should be there.
 Don’t forget to click “Save Changes” which is the blue button on the bottom of the pop-up window (Scroll down on the pop-up window to see the button.
 The pop-up window scroll is the inner scroll bar on the side of the screen.)

 Click on your avatar which is on the upper right hand corner of the screen.
 Click “Edit Profile".
 You have the option to Create a new avatar (click on Build a new Avatar), Edit your existing Avatar (click on Edit your Avatar) or Uploading your own image (click on Upload an Image).
 Don’t forget to click “Save Changes” which is the blue button on the bottom of the pop-up window (Scroll down on the pop-up window to see the button.
 The pop-up window scroll is the inner scroll bar on the side of the screen.)

-Once you are in the “Edit your Account” pop-up window (to get there click on your avatar on upper right of screen, then click on “edit profile”), choose whether you want to create or edit your avatar or up load your own image.
+Once you are in the “Edit Profile” pop-up window (to get there click on your avatar on upper right of screen, then click on “edit profile”), choose whether you want to create or edit your avatar or up load your own image.
 Please look for arrow buttons that look like this.
 You can click the side or up and down arrows to center your Avatar.
 If you are Inserting your own image, the whole image will move when you click on the buttons.
 If you are using our avatar tool, the arrow buttons center whatever selection you are on.
 For example, if you are selecting a set of ears, the arrow button will help you center your ears in relation to your head shape.